wikiknights/cs-materials/src/cs1/recursion/recursion-basics.md

 When creating a recursive solution we need to consider how we can create the smaller sub-problems.
 When computing the factorial, notice at each iteration we are simply multiplying the number we are at, `n`, with whatever factorial of `n-1` is.

-Lets write a function body along with the logic I just described
+Let's write a function body using the logic I just described:

 ```c
 int fact(int n){